Overview

 Included meals: None

-Day Two – The Jacobites in edinburgh
+Day 2 – The Jacobites in Edinburgh

 Meeting a local city guide this morning you’ll walk through the cobbled streets and hidden lanes of Edinburgh’s characterful Old Town.
 The streets here have changed little since the Jacobite forces occupied them in 1745.